-“This is an opportunity to change the bad reputation of the place and turn the area into a good region for business, especially tourism,” said park manager Oberdan Martínez when we talked to him.
+“This is an opportunity to change the bad reputation of the place and turn the area into a good region for business, especially tourism,” park manager Oberdan Martínez told us.
 And so they set about erasing almost every trace of Escobar.

 Escobar’s first drug running plane, which the narco terrorist perched atop the Hacienda Napoles entrance, was re-painted with friendly zebra stripes.
 Five theme hotels were built (Africa, Casablanca, etc) on the property.
 Escobar’s private bull ring was turned into an Africa Museum.
 A massive octopus now douses shrieking swimmers in a new water park that is as tacky as a Florida putt-putt course.

-The menagerie of animals that Escobar amassed in his on-site private zoo has been expanded to include lions, tigers, rhinos, jaguars, a pair of elephants and more.
+The menagerie of animals that Escobar amassed in his on-site private zoo has been expanded to include lions, tigers, rhinos, jaguars, a pair of elephants, and more.
 Escobar’s original four hippos have, inevitably, multiplied many times over.
-Many have escaped and now constitute the largest wild hippo herd outside of Africa.
+Some have escaped and now constitute the largest wild hippo herd outside of Africa.

 Ravaged by shovel-wielding locals looking for riches allegedly buried under the pool and inside the concrete walls, the surprisingly modest hacienda is now a shell.
 Its gutted rooms have been turned into the Museo Memorial (Memorial Museum) which presents a grisly visual timeline of Escobar’s life, rampage and death.
 There are no guides or staff and all displays are in Spanish.